 5. Do you have some client testimonials I can read?

 Again, same as Question #1, if the answer to this one is ‘no’, head for the hills!
 Obviously, the more testimonials a designer has, the longer he’s been around.
-You might get a good deal if the only testimonial someone has is from their mom, but does that instill a lot of confidence in you?
+You might get a good deal if the only testimonial someone has is from their mom, but does that give you any confidence?

 6. What about a domain name and web hosting?